 - Brighter is better.
 HDR monitors can get much brighter than SDR ones.
 If you’re a general user, opt for a monitor that’s VESA-certified for at least DisplayHDR 500 (a minimum max brightness of 500 nits with HDR media), while gamers will probably want DisplayHDR 600 or greater.
 Creative professionals like video editors should get at least DisplayHDR 1000.

-- Backlight dimming type is crucial, and FALD > edge-lit dimming > global dimming.
+- Backlight dimming type is crucial.
+FALD > edge-lit dimming > global dimming.
 If you go for DisplayHDR 500 or higher, you’ll know you have at least edge-lit dimming.
 And when it comes to FALD (full array local dimming) or edge-lit dimming, more zones are better

 - The more DCI-P3 coverage, the better.
+Shoot for at least 85%.
 But you’ll also want to check our reviews for color accuracy.

 - As usual, higher contrast ratios are best.
 High contrast is an area where HDR displays shine over their SDR counterparts.

-- Gamers should still prioritize things like refresh rate, response time and the range of Nvidia G-Sync or AMD FreeSync.
+- Gamers should still prioritize things like refresh rate, response time and the Nvidia G-Sync or AMD FreeSync range.

 Best HDR Monitors